Access or Download Facilitator Guide

 Then, we will return and play as individuals, but scored together.

-Let’s all practice the hand-raising option in zoom.
+Let’s all practice the hand-raising or reaction option in zoom.

 On a computer: click “participants”—it’s at the bottom of the panel